Optimal detection of sparse principal components in high dimension: Introduction

-Optimal detection levels in a high-dimensional setup have recently received a lot of attention. \citet{DonJin04,IngTsyVer10,AriCanPla10,AriCan10} have studied the detection of a sparse vector corrupted by noise under various sparsity assumptions.
-More recently, this problem has been extended from vectors to matrices by \citet{ButIng11, SunNob08, SunNob10} who propose to detect a shifted sub-matrix planted in a Gaussian or binary random matrix.
-While the notion of sub-matrix encodes a certain sparsity structure, these two papers focus on the elementwise properties of random matrices, unlike the blooming random matrix theory that focuses on spectral aspects. \citet{AriBubLug11} studied a problem related to sparse PCA detection but closer to the shifted sub-matrix problem.
+Optimal detection levels in a high-dimensional setup have recently received a lot of attention. \citet {DonJin04,IngTsyVer10,AriCanPla11,AriCanDur11} have studied the detection of a sparse vector corrupted by noise under various sparsity assumptions.
+More recently, this problem has been extended from vectors to matrices by \citet{ButIng13}, Sun and Nobel (\citeyear{SunNob08,SunNob13}) who propose to detect a shifted sub-matrix planted in a Gaussian or binary random matrix.
+While the notion of sub-matrix encodes a certain sparsity structure, these two papers focus on the elementwise properties of random matrices, unlike the blooming random matrix theory that focuses on spectral aspects. \citet{AriBubLug12} studied a problem related to sparse PCA detection, but closer to the shifted sub-matrix problem.
 Their goal is to detect a shifted off-diagonal sub-matrix planted in a covariance matrix.
 Their methods are not spectral either.

 We extend the current work on detection in two directions.
 First, we analyze detection in the framework of sparse PCA, and more precisely, in the spiked covariance model.
-Second, we propose a finite sample analysis of our problem with results that hold with high-probability, unlike most of the literature on detection where an asymptotic framework is usually preferred.
-A notable exception is the paper of~\cite{AddBroDev09} where results are of the same flavor as ours.
-Such results shed light on the delicate interplay between the important parameters of the problem: ambient dimension, sample size and sparsity.
+Second, we derive a finite sample analysis of minimax optimality in this problem with results that hold with high-probability, unlike most of the literature on detection where an asymptotic framework is usually preferred.
+A notable exception is the paper of \citet{AddBroDev10} where results are of the same flavor as ours.
+Unlike the asymptotic analysis pioneered by \citet{Ing82} and recently extended to sparse linear regression in \citet {DonJin04,IngTsyVer10}, this finite sample analysis is not refined enough to exhibit a qualitative difference between testing and estimation.
+Nevertheless, such results shed light on the delicate interplay between the important parameters of the problem: ambient dimension, sample size and sparsity.